-This is the fine ground corn with bran & endosperms, containing good fiber.
+This is the fine ground corn with bran & endosperms, containing good fiber in flours.
 They contain GI 70; can be categorized under middle range, closer to higher.
 A lot of healthy recipes are made by adding other ingredients.

 In Latin American countries, they make snacks out of it.
 They are steamed to make delicious cakes wrapped in corn leaves known as humitas flavored with raisins & nuts.
 They blend corn & make a batter to make healthy pan cakes also.
 Sometimes they stuff vegetables or meat within the steamed cakes.
 These are unique delicacies which we can try out & treat others.

 Barley whole grain is a common cereal.
 Flour is made by grinding the grain.
 The GI lies between 53-66- middle range.
 It contains 55grams total carb & 48grams net carb.
 This can be used as base flour for making rolls, cakes, and sheets.

 This also can be an alternative to the common flours we use today for baking our favorite foods.
 This is very effective to increase urinary output & hence to remove fluid retention in our body.
 In short, it clears the channels of the body by enhancing waste removal.
 So if you love to be healthy, add this to your menu from today.

 The GI value is 44, which is in low range.
 It has a total carb 61 grams & net carb of 57grams.
 The yellow color of the flour itself makes it attractive.
 It can be used as pizza crusts or crusts for pies.
 Healthy deserts can also be made by adding your favorite fruits & nuts.
 Pan cakes are also healthy choices.

 Crunch bars topped with dried apricots or nuts are best breakfast choices.
 These are some of the practical ways in which you can include such healthy ingredients to your daily menu.